jeremyckahn/chitchatter/README.md

 There is no shortage of user-friendly chat apps available, but most of them rely on a central service to facilitate communication.
 It is difficult to trust these central services, as commercial interests and [government pressure](https://www.npr.org/2022/08/12/1117092169/nebraska-cops-used-facebook-messages-to-investigate-an-alleged-illegal-abortion) can compel service operators to work against the best interest of the users.
 Even when when user data is handled in good faith by service operators, the possibility remains that [encrypted data held at rest may be decrypted](https://www.cbsnews.com/news/fbi-may-have-found-way-to-unlock-san-bernardino-shooters-iphone/) against the user's will.

 Chitchatter designs around these concerns by not having a central service operator and never storing communication data.
-Some services are required to establish a connection between peers, but the app relies on direct peer-to-peer communication as much as possible.
+Some services are required to establish an initial connection between peers, but the app uses direct peer-to-peer communication as much as possible.
 Any services that are used by the app have no association with Chitchatter project and are publicly available for all to use.

-Chitchatter is inspired by [Cryptocat](https://en.wikipedia.org/wiki/Cryptocat) and [Tox](<https://en.wikipedia.org/wiki/Tox_(protocol)>).
+## Use cases

+Chitchatter offers a private and secure solution for:

+- Organizing groups of people, such as unions or political movements
+- Video chatting with friends and family across operating systems (such as Android and iOS)
+- Sharing files without an intermediary service
+- IT troublshooting via screen sharing
+- Livestreaming
+- Sharing sensitive information like passwords
+- Much more!

 ### Veracity